- David O. Sacks is a businessman and venture capitalist who has been involved in some of the more successful American businesses in the past decade.

 - Game Changer Award, Workforce Management

 - Bay Area’s Most Admired, San Fransisco Business Times

 David.
 O. Sacks: Books

-This book was written in 1995 with Sacks coworker and boss, Peter Thiel.
+This book was written in 1995 by Sacks coworker and his former PayPal boss, Peter Thiel.
 The book shines a light into the perspective that both men had on education and politics in general.
 It takes on what both men viewed as the “debilitating impact” of political correctness and multiculturalism on college campuses, arguing with force that both of these concepts were making a dramatic negative impact on education and higher education in the United States.
 It specifically discusses the experience that both men had while learning at campus.

 As you might surmise from the book, it is written from a conservative perspective, and in that regard, it highlights the conservative political philosophy of both men.
 However, Sacks would not ultimately stick to his belief in everything he wrote: In 2016, he apologized for portions of the book.
 Sacks caused controversy when referring to date rape as “belated regret,” and he would come to disavow those remarks.

 - It explores the impact of "muti-culturalism" on higher education in the US.

 - It discusses how multi-culturalism has affected the education system at Stanford University.

 - It offers an insider's perspective into admission standards, curriculum, and campus "witch hunts".